 - Take out the quinoa and add it to the medium bowl with squash in it.

-- Beat two eggs in a small bowl and add it to the squash and quinoa mixture.
+- Beat two eggs (or chia seeds eggs for vegan) in a small bowl and add it to the squash and quinoa mixture.

 - Add the rest of the ingredients to the bowl and mix well.